Ulcerative colitis

 Overview: What is ulcerative colitis?

 Ulcerative colitis is a chronic inflammatory bowel disease.
 Typically, it often progresses in relapses, with periods of disease alternating with symptom-free periods with episodes of inflammation.
 Ulcerative colitis affects only the colon and remains confined to the uppermost layer of the intestinal wall, namely the intestinal mucosa.
-There, “ulcers” form, i.e. wounds and shallow defects in the mucosa.
-The Latin term “ulcus” means “ulcer”, while “colitis” stands for inflammation of the large intestine (colon).
+There, „ulcers“ form, i.e. wounds and shallow defects in the mucosa.
+The Latin term „ulcus“ means „ulcer“, while „colitis“ stands for inflammation of the large intestine (colon).
 This is where ulcerative colitis gets its name.
+Ulcerative colitis always begins in the last section of the large intestine, the rectum, and is worst there.
+From there, it can spread to other areas of the colon to varying degrees.
+In severe cases, it may even involve the entire colon.
+Like Crohn’s disease, ulcerative colitis belongs to the group of chronic inflammatory bowel diseases (IBD).
+They are the most important main representatives that doctors summarize under the collective term IBD or IBD.

-Ulcerative colitis – incidence and age
+Ulcerative colitis – frequency and age

 Differences in Crohn’s disease

-Like Crohn ‘s disease, ulcerative colitis is a chronic inflammatory bowel disease.
+Like Crohn’s disease, ulcerative colitis is a chronic inflammatory bowel disease.
 Even though the symptoms such as diarrhea and abdominal pain are very similar in both diseases, there are some differences.
 Crohn’s disease is characterized by the following features:

 • The disease can affect the entire gastrointestinal tract – from mouth to anus.